Harford Moor is a beautiful area of moorland near Ivybridge, Devon. It’s part of Dartmoor National Park.

 Hangershell Rock.
 Photo credit: @wandering_waller

-The owners of Harford Moor consider that backpack camping in remote areas, if done responsibly, is a wonderful experience and would like it to continue.
-We are working with the Dartmoor Commons Owners Association and the Dartmoor National Park Authority to establish a common way forward with our neighbours.
-For the meantime, we grant anyone use of the moor for permissive backpack camping on the northern half of Harford Moor, i.e. all of it north of Piles Hill in a line from Piles Gate (SX648613) to Glasscombe Corner (SX663610) and excluding Higher Piles and Piles Copse for environmental reasons.
-The easy access and pressure of use in the southern half of the moor means that we cannot give open permission at present.
+Under the Dartmoor Byelaws and the Camping Map, backpack camping is allowed on the northern half of Harford Moor, i.e. all of it north of Piles Hill in a line from Piles Gate (SX648613) to Glasscombe Corner (SX663610).
+It excludes Higher Piles and Piles Copse for environmental reasons.
+The easy access and pressure of use in the southern half of the moor means that it is withdrawn from camping under the Byelaws at present.

-In the area specified, permissive camping is allowed under the usual rules of “leave no trace”.
+In the area specified, camping is allowed under the usual rules of “leave no trace”.

 • You may only take what can be carried in a backpack (no cooler boxes, chairs, etc.).